National Hispanic Media Coalition

-The National Hispanic Media Coalition (NHMC) is a nonprofit 501(c)(3) civil rights organization that was founded to eliminate hate, discrimination, and racism towards the Latino community.
+The National Hispanic Media Coalition (NHMC) is a nonprofit 501(c)(3) civil rights organization active in the United States that was founded to eliminate hate, discrimination, and racism towards the Latino community.

 NHMC collaborates with other social justice organizations to eliminate online hate and hold online platforms accountable for their content.
-They advocate for the Lifeline Program, Net Neutrality protections, and also work in closing the digital divide for Latino and other marginalized communities.
-NHMC works in partnership with other civil rights organizations to safeguard democracy in the United States of America.
+They advocate for the Lifeline Program, net neutrality protections, and also work in closing the digital divide for Latinos and other marginalized communities.
+NHMC works in partnership with other civil rights organizations to safeguard democracy in the United States.

-Ongoing Advocacy Goals
+Ongoing advocacy goals

 NHMC is a media advocacy and civil-rights organization for the advancement of Latinos, advocating for inclusiveness, balanced media portrayals, and universal, affordable, and open access to communications.

-Among the issues NHMC works on are:

-Responsible and Inclusive Media

-Preserving media ownership limits is critical to protecting media ownerships of color from bring crowded out by rampant media consolidation.

-Universal and Affordable Communications

-The Lifeline Program has worked for three decades as the only government program dedicated to bringing phone and internet service within reach for people of color, the poor, seniors, veterans, people with disabilities, and the less educated.

-Community Powered Solutions

-In today's digital age, consumers are growing more concerned about the invasions of their privacy by the government and corporations.
-Government agencies and Internet Service Providers (ISPs) have sweeping access to the personal information of individuals and user activity online.

 Partner Coalitions

 It serves as the Secretariat of the National Latino Media Council which encompasses the 10 largest Latino civil rights and advocacy organizations in the country including: